Autoenhance-ai/adobe-dng-sdk/JXL_ReadMe.txt

 DNG supports JPEG XL compression starting with version 1.7.
-Building the DNG SDK with JPEG XL support (see qDNGSupportJXL in dng_flags.h) requires libjxl.
+Building the DNG SDK with JPEG XL support requires libjxl.

 For your convenience, a copy of libjxl is included in this package.
 You may also obtain libjxl directly from: